astropy/astropy/docs/fits/users_guide/users_guide.rst

 ##################################
-Working with FITS Files in AstroPy
+Working with FITS Files in Astropy
 ##################################

 .. toctree::